 - SharedMemoryShibHandle: Shibboleth will use a shared in-memory repository.

 - This mandatory element specifies the path to a file or directory utilized by other elements of the configuration.
 It may be contained by various elements to point to different types of files required by the origin.

-- The ReleasePolicyEngine element is used to specify a class of release policy processing.
+- The ReleasePolicyEngine element is used to specify a class of release policy processing and enforcement and is not mandatory, defaulting to ???.
 This should contain one ArpRepository element.

 - AAsigningCredential: This attribute must equal the identifier of one of the FileResolver Id's.
 A separate set of credentials may be specified for the AA's signing of assertions/SSL session identification using this attribute, as opposed to the HS' signing of assertions.
 If this is not specified for this RelyingParty element, but a signingCredential attribute is, that set of credentials will be used instead.
 Ensure that the appropriate signing key is selected for each; an incorrect signing key will lead to trust failures.

-- AAUrl: This specifies the URL for the AA to be used in conjunction with attribute requests from this relying party.
+- AAUrl: Different AA's may be specified for different relying parties using this attribute.
 It over-rides, is populated, and operates in the same manner as the AAUrl attribute of the ShibbolethOriginConfig element.

 - defaultAuthMethod: The value of this attribute represents the mechanism by which the user's authentication was performed.
 It is used to populate authenticationMethod in SAML assertions passed to this relying party if no other authentication method is passed to the HS.
 For a brief list of authentication methods, consult the same attribute as part of the ShibbolethOriginConfig element.

 - passThruErrors: This boolean attribute determines whether the origin will relay errors in flows to this target for use in displaying these errors to the browser in the case of an unsuccessful transaction.